-During the Reinforcement Phase of the July 14 turn the Union rolls three dice.
-The Confederate player will gain that many victory points due to the NYC draft riots.
-This number can be reduced by 1 VP (down to a minimum of -3) for MP point immediately removed by the Union player after the dice are rolled.
-Pennsylvania militia may not be used to satisfy this requirement.
-Such MPs may only be removed from Union units which are within 10 hexes of a rail line that can then be traced to the eastern edge of the map without passing through a destroyed or damaged RR station.
-DC and Balt designated units may only be utilized if they have been released (see above).
+During the reinforcement phase of the July 14 turn, the Union player rolls three dice and totals the result.
+The result is the number of victory points the CSA player gains as a result of the NYC draft riots occurring.
+The Union player may reduce this total by immediately removing manpower points from the board.
+The victory point loss is reduced by one for each U.S. manpower point removed.
+However, in no event shall the number of VPs gained by the CSA be less than three.
+Such MPs may only be removed from Union units which are within 10 hexes of a rail line that can be traced to the eastern edge of the map without passing through a damage or destroyed RR station or an enemy unit.
+Such manpower may not be from DC or Balt units unless and until they have been released and may never be from Pennsylvania militia.
 If the Union players elects to send manpower to quell the draft riots, the Union player may not utilize railroad movement on that turn.